PDFWAC 296-155-53900

 (f) Stop load block upper motion before two-blocking occurs;

-(g) Stop load block downward motion to prevent the last two wraps of wire rope from spooling off the hoist drum;
+(g) Stop load block downward motion to prevent the last two wraps of rope from spooling off the hoist drum;

 (h) Limit crane travel at both ends of the runway tracks;